 Flowering period: N/A

 Soil: Moist, well drained

-The etymological root of the binomial name Hemigraphis is derived from the Greek hmi meaning ‘half’ and grafis menaing ‘stilus’.
-Alternata is derived from the Latin alternus meaning ‘alternate’.
+The etymological root of the binomial name Asplenium is derived from the Greek a meaning ‘without’ and splen meaning ‘spleen.
+Nidus is from the Latin meaning ‘nest’.

-When maintaining Hemigraphis alternata as a houseplant its soil should be watered regularly, but never wet.
-Watering should be reduced during the winter months.
-Its preferred active growing temperature rages from between 16ºc to 24ºc.
-Feeding with weak fertiliser solution should be carried out once a month during the growing season.
-This plant may be misted with water to improve its humidity.
+When maintaining Asplenium nidus as a houseplant its soil should be watered regularly to ensure it never dries out.
+A humid environment should be provided for this plant.
+Its preferred active growing temperature rages from between 16ºc to 24ºc, it will tolerate a temperate as low as 10ºc.
+Feeding with weak fertiliser solution should be carried out once every two weeks during the growing season.
+Scale insect and eelworms may attack this plant.